 - 7.1 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
-The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 7.2 In accordance with the suggestion in the Gambling Commission's Guidance for local authorities, this licensing authority designates the West Dunbartonshire Child Protection Committee (West Dunbartonshire Community Planning Partnership) for this purpose. - 7.3 The responsible authorities under the Gambling Act 2005 are:- - The Council (West Dunbartonshire Licensing Board). - The Gambling Commission.
+The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 7.2 In accordance with the suggestion in the Gambling Commission's Guidance for local authorities, this Licensing Board designates the West Dunbartonshire Child Protection Committee for this purpose. - 7.3 The responsible authorities under the Gambling Act 2005 are:-

-- The Chief Constable, Police Scotland. - The Chief Fire Officer, Scottish Fire and Rescue Service. - West Dunbartonshire Council, Regulatory Services: Environmental Health Service. - West Dunbartonshire Council, Regulatory Services: Planning & Building Services Section. - West Dunbartonshire Community Planning Partnership. - HM Revenues and Customs. - Any other person prescribed in regulations by the Secretary of State or Scottish Ministers.
+- The Council; - The Gambling Commission; - The Chief Constable, Police Scotland; - The Chief Fire Officer, Scottish Fire and Rescue Service; - West Dunbartonshire Council, Regulatory Services: Environmental Health Service; - West Dunbartonshire Council, Regulatory Services: Planning & Building Services Section; - West Dunbartonshire Community Planning Partnership; - HM Revenues and Customs; and - Any other person prescribed in regulations by the Secretary of State or Scottish Ministers.